ZacheZache/File-Crawler/README.md

 # File-Crawler
-Search for word in a filetree
+Search for a word in a filetree

+Made by:
+Zacharias Göransson
+Alexandra Nicklasson